nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User clicks on “Change Save Location”
+1. User clicks on "Change Save Location"
 2. System displays a directory chooser
 3. User selects a directory
 4. System changed the save location to the one selected